Code-Quake/rollup-plugin-serve-newwin/README.md

   host: 'localhost',
   port: 10001,

+  // Setting incognito to true will open Chrome in a new window in incognito mode
+  incognito: false,

   // By default server will be served over HTTP (https: false).
 It can optionally be served over HTTPS
   https: {
     key: fs.readFileSync('/path/to/server.key'),